matthme/ephemeral-chat/README.md

 # Burner Chat

 Think of it like burner phones, but for chat.
-Makes sense?
+Makes sense?!

 We, the burner chat core team are living our lives with this very simple ruleset:
 - No Security